Low-Carbon Green Growth in Asia: Policies and Practices

 ASEAN 2030: Toward a Borderless Economic Community - Draft Highlights

 This booklet looks at the key factors likely to determine the next two decades of ASEAN economic development.
-The full-length study will be published in two volumes in 2012.
 ASEAN 2030 seeks to identify the aspirations of individual countries and the region as a whole; to investigate the key challenges to fulfilling these aspirations; and to offer policy options.

 Implications of the Global Financial Crisis for Financial Reform and Regulation in Asia